-This is not to be confused with a ‘product transfer’ which refers to staying with your existing lender and switching mortgage deals.
+This is not to be confused with a ‘product transfer’, which refers to staying with your existing lender and switching mortgage deals.

 In either case, if you want to top up your loan during the process of switching mortgages, you’ll need to apply for a ‘further advance’.
 If your application is successful, you’ll be able to borrow more money against your home.

 To avoid paying your lender’s standard variable rate (SVR), you should aim to switch mortgage provider – or even just mortgage deals – as soon as your current offer ends.
 This is likely to be either two, five, or ten years from its start date.

 The standard variable rate is a lender’s own central rate of interest.
 It is usually considerably more expensive than any new mortgage deal, either from that lender or any one of its competitors.
 However, as SVRs do not come with tie-ins, you will be free to leave the deal at any time penalty-free.

 You can usually apply for a new mortgage up to six months in advance from the date you need it to take effect.
 Once the offer has been issued, it will come with a completion deadline.
 These vary, but the maximum will be six months.

 The digital age has made the process of switching mortgages more seamless than ever.
-But it still pays to get virtual paperwork organised in advance – for example, bank statements, payslips, scans of your passport and employment contracts.
+But it still pays to get virtual paperwork organised in advance.
+These can include, for example, bank statements, payslips, scans of your passport, and employment contracts.
 You would need to provide your partner’s documents too if you are buying together.

 It’s also a good idea to check your credit score before you apply to switch mortgage providers.
 This will give you a chance to rectify any potentially nasty surprises ahead of the new mortgage provider’s search of your report.